Industry Practices, Processes and Techniques Adopted in Education – Supporting innovative teaching and learning practice

 Edited by Kathryn MacCallum and David Parsons

-We are seeking chapter proposals for our forthcoming edited book, “Industry Practices, Processes and Techniques Adopted in Education – Supporting innovative teaching and learning practice” to be published by Springer in late 2021.
+Our forthcoming edited book, “Industry Practices, Processes and Techniques Adopted in Education – Supporting innovative teaching and learning practice” is due to be published by Springer later in 2022.

 This book will follow on from the highly successful edited book published in 2019 – “Agile and Lean Concepts for Teaching and Learning: Bringing Methodologies from Industry to the Classroom” by the same editors, but will have a considerably broader scope.